RituPande/ritupande.github.io/about.md

 <span style="color:gray"> <b> June 2023 </b></span>

-Our paper [Hierarchical Neural Cellular Automata]() was accepted at ALife conference 2023 for an oral presentation.
+Our paper [Hierarchical Neural Cellular Automata]() was accepted at Alife conference 2023 for an oral presentation.

 ### Contact me at: